-Through its subsidiaries, El Paso Corporation owns 100 percent of our general partner and has historically, with its affiliates, employed the personnel who operate our businesses.
+Through its subsidiaries, El Paso Corporation owns 90.1 percent of our general partner and has historically, with its affiliates, employed the personnel who operate our businesses.
 El Paso Corporation is a significant stakeholder in our limited partner interests, and as with many other large energy companies, is a significant customer of ours.
 The outstanding senior unsecured indebtedness of El Paso Corporation has been downgraded to below investment grade, at least in part, as a result of the outlook for the consolidated business of El Paso Corporation and its need for liquidity.
 In the event that El Paso Corporation's liquidity needs are not satisfied, El Paso Corporation could be forced to seek protection from its creditors in bankruptcy.
 Although we are making efforts to implement new procedures and other mechanisms to better balance the risks and rewards of our significant relationships with El Paso Corporation and its affiliates, if El Paso Corporation continues to suffer financial stress, we may be adversely affected, even if we have not suffered any similar developments.

-OUR GENERAL PARTNER AND ITS AFFILIATES MAY SELL UNITS OR OTHER LIMITED PARTNER INTERESTS IN THE TRADING MARKET, WHICH COULD REDUCE THE MARKET PRICE OF OUR COMMON UNITS.
+EL PASO CORPORATION AND ITS AFFILIATES MAY SELL UNITS OR OTHER LIMITED PARTNER INTERESTS IN THE TRADING MARKET, WHICH COULD REDUCE THE MARKET PRICE OF OUR COMMON UNITS.

-As of the date of this prospectus, our general partner and its affiliates own 11,674,275 common units (2,000,000 of which are being offered hereby) and 10,937,500 Series C units that may ultimately be converted into common units.
+As of the date of this prospectus, El Paso Corporation and its affiliates own 11,674,275 common units and 10,937,500 Series C units that may ultimately be converted into common units.
 In the future, they may acquire additional interest or dispose of some or all of their interest.
-If they were to dispose of a substantial portion of their interest in the trading markets, it could reduce the market price of common units.
-Our partnership agreement, and other agreements to which we are party, allow our general partner and certain of its subsidiaries to cause us to register for sale the partnership interests held by such persons, including common units.
-These registration rights allow our general partner and its subsidiaries to request registration of those partnership interests and to include any of those securities in a registration of other capital securities by us.
+If they were to dispose of a substantial portion of their interest in the trading markets, it could reduce the market price of our common units.
+Our partnership agreement, and other agreements to which we are party, allow our general partner and certain of its affiliates to cause us to register for sale the partnership interests held by such persons, including common units.
+These registration rights allow our general partner and its affiliates to request registration of those partnership interests and to include any of those securities in a registration of other capital securities by us.